CristianFrancisco85/CristianFrancisco85/README.md

 ## I'm a Computer Science Engineering student
 - ⚡ ReactJS and Go are my strongest programming skills
-- 🔭 I’m currently working as Go Developer in a AWS based billing system.
+- 🔭 I’m currently working as DevOps Enginner at nClouds.
 - 💬 Ask me about ReactJS & Native, NodeJS, Golang and Hardware
-- 🌱 I’m currently learning about Microservices with gRPC using Golang and Terraform
+- 🌱 I’m currently learning about Terraform and Cloud Native technologies
 ---

 ### ⚙️ &nbsp;GitHub Analytics